dotnet/csharplang/proposals/extensions.md

 # Extension types

-TODO2 problem with lookup rules on implicit extensions (will run into ambiguous
+TODO3 No duplicate base extensions (to avoid ambiguities) TODO3 problem with lookup rules on implicit extensions (will run into ambiguous
     lookups in implicit extension scenarios)

 TODO2 roles are disallowed as `this` parameter types
 TODO2 adjust scoping rules so that type parameters are in scope within the 'for'
-TODO2 check Method type inference: 7.5.2.9 Lower-bound interfaces TODO2 extensions are disallowed within interfaces with variant type parameters TODO2 Event with an associated instance field (error) TODO2 No duplicate base extensions
-TODO2 We should likely allow constructors and `required` properties TODO2 The wrapping can be done with a static unspeakable factory method TODO2 Spec poison attributes (ExtensionMarker and CompilerFeature) TODO2 Open question on top-level nullability on underlying type.
+TODO2 check Method type inference: 7.5.2.9 Lower-bound interfaces TODO2 extensions are disallowed within interfaces with variant type parameters TODO2 Event with an associated instance field (error) TODO2 We should likely allow constructors and `required` properties TODO2 The wrapping can be done with a static unspeakable factory method TODO2 Open question on top-level nullability on underlying type.
-TODO2 spec similar to section §8.5.2, defining what is considered an enum:
-- must have an extension marker method
-- shall not have any instance fields

 ## Summary
 [summary]: #summary